YSayaovong/Refonte-Data-Engineer-Internship/ETL_Simulation/readme.md

     """
     Extracts the Titanic dataset from a remote URL and loads it into a DataFrame.
     """
-    # URL of the Titanic dataset
     url = 'https://raw.githubusercontent.com/datasciencedojo/datasets/master/titanic.csv'

-    # Use requests to get the raw data
     response = requests.get(url)

-    # Convert the data to a pandas-readable format
     if response.status_code == 200:
         data = StringIO(response.text)
         df = pd.read_csv(data)